thompsizzle/cloud-infrastructures/AWS/ec2-instance/README.md

     ec2_instance_type       = "t3.micro"
     ec2_instance_monitoring = true

-## Use S3 backend for state storage scenerio
+## Use S3 backend for state storage and DynamoDB lock scenerio

 Update backend.tf to the following: